Gang Tortures Family, Drags Girl By Hairs - UrduPoint

 Gang members also resorted to aerial firing to spread terror across the area.
 In the meantime locals namely Fida Hussain Thaheem and Malik Qaswar Thaheem with others entreated the attackers to stop torture and relive the family members.

-Police spokesman told that Khuda Bukhsh, father of victim Asia Bibi had broken pre-wedding knot because he believed that his daughter got educated as she had passed M.A degree while her would-be bridegroom still remained illiterate and involved in criminal activities.
+Police said Khuda Bukhsh, father of victim Asia Bibi had broken pre-wedding knot because he believed that his daughter got educated as she had passed M.A degree while her would-be bridegroom still remained illiterate and involved in criminal activities.

 Police Station Nawan Sher registered FIR and started searching out accused people who fled away the scene after committing crime.